Tiffany-kay/promptAgrow/README.md

-# PromptAgro - AI-Powered Agri-Packaging Platform
+# PKL - AI-Powered Agri-Packaging Platform

 Transform your farm products into premium brands with AI-powered packaging design.